chef/chef-vault/KNIFE_EXAMPLES.md

 Rotate the shared key for all vaults and items.
 The shared key is that which is used for the chef encrypted data bag item.

     knife vault rotate all keys

-### decrypt
-knife vault decrypt VAULT ITEM [VALUES]

-These are the commands that are used to take a chef-vault encrypted item and decrypt the requested values.

-* Vault - This is the name of the vault in which to store the encrypted item.
-This is analogous to a chef data bag name
-* Item - The name of the item going in to the vault.
-This is analogous to a chef data bag item id
-* Values - This is a comma list of values to decrypt from the vault item.
-This is analogous to a list of hash keys.

-Decrypt the entire root item in the passwords vault and print in JSON format.

-    knife vault decrypt passwords root -Fjson

-Decrypt the username and password for the item root in the vault passwords.

-    knife vault decrypt passwords root "username, password"

-Decrypt the contents for the item user_pem in the vault certs.

-    knife vault decrypt certs user_pem "contents"

 ### global options
 <table>